• Skip to primary navigation

 Allow the buns to rise for 45 minutes to 1 hour depending on the temperature and the humidity of the room.

-I usually use a warmed-up oven for rising the dough in cold weather.
+I typically use a preheated oven to raise the dough in cold weather.

 Pitka bread rolls doubled the size after an hour